 Issigonis decided that the solution was to mount the engine transversely, a concept he had studied even before his sojourn at Alvis.
 A transverse engine would be much shorter than a longitudinal engine, but it presented an additional problem: where to put the transmission.
 The XC9003 was wide enough to mount the Austin/BMC A-series four between its front wheels, but it was not wide enough for both the engine and transmission.
 Issigonis considered cutting the A-series engine in half, creating an inline two, but the resulting twin was hopelessly gutless, even for an economy car.
 He finally resorted to mounting the gearbox in the engine sump, sharing the engine’s oil supply.
 It was a simple solution, albeit a daring one; engines and transmissions have very different oiling requirements and a compromise suits the needs of neither.
 Nevertheless, this solution reduced the powertrain’s total length to a mere 18 inches (460 mm).

 The XC9003 was originally slated to use the 948 cc (58 cu. in.)
 A-series engine, shared with the Morris Minor 1000, but prior to production, the engine was de-stroked to 848 cc (52 cu. in.).
-The smaller displacement reduced output to a modest 34 net horsepower (25 kW), but provided better fuel economy and better range.
-The latter was an important consideration, because the little car’s fuel tank held only 6.5 U.S. gallons (5.4 Imperial gallons, 24.7 liters).
+The smaller displacement reduced output to a modest 34 net horsepower (25 kW), but provided better fuel economy and better range from the tiny fuel tank, whose capacity was only 6.5 U.S. gallons (5.4 Imperial gallons, 24.7 liters).

 Every aspect of the XC9003 was carefully designed to maximize packaging efficiency.
 Like the Minor, the new car had unitized construction, although front and rear suspension subframes were added late in the development process to reduce the stresses on the body shell.
 Inside, the seats were extremely upright, improving legroom without increasing the length of the cabin.
 Nearly every scrap of usable space was put to good use.